joshua0702k/LEAPs/content/leaps/leap-16.md

 #### Geometric Time-Weighted Average Volatility

 Lyra is an automated market maker (AMM) for volatility trading.
 Since the pool's value is a function of its options positions, every trade on the platform directly affects the value of each LP's share.
 A consequence of this is the possibility of a "dilution/concentration" attack.
 This is where an attacker manipulates the AMM's listed volatilities to artificially increase their share of the pool.
 This hurts continuing LPs since the value of their share decreases.
 A solution to this kind of problem has already been implemented widely in DeFi, namely the concept of a geometric time weighted average volatility or GWAV.
-Our implementation of a GWAV is heavily inspired by the work of Euler and Uniswap **(TODO: LINKS)**.
+Our implementation of a GWAV is heavily inspired by the work of [Euler](https://github.com/euler-xyz/uni-v3-twap-manipulation) and [Uniswap V3](https://uniswap.org/whitepaper-v3.pdf).

 A GWAV is a time weighted moving average of a particular quantity.
 In Lyra, these quantities would be the skew ratios and baseline volatilities for each listing.
 The benefit of using a GWAV is that it smooths out large movements in the measured quantity, meaning such attacks become almost impossible to perform.